monsoonmaelstrom/book2/book2.md

 I was still halfway drugged.
 Peter was even more so, I think.
 Alex seemed to be recovering better than either of us.
 Probably because of all the shit their mother did to them as children.
 When I saw Hazel standing there though, it was like something flared in my chest, and the closer I got to her the more it seemed like I could feel the magic between us crackling back to life.

 Everything happened so fast.
 She gave me a fleeting smile, said a few words to Alex and then screamed at us to run.
-Then I was jumping off the edge of a cliff before I had half a second to consider what I was doing or think better of it.
-I hit the water, and by the time I surfaced, Alex was already swimming toward the boats with Hazel, keeping her head above the water.
+Then I was jumping off the edge of a cliff before I had even half a second to consider what I was doing or think better of it.
+I hit the water, and by the time I surfaced, Alex was already swimming toward the boats with Hazel in tow, keeping her head above the water.
 At first, I thought it wouldn’t be long until she woke up, but once I got into the boat with her, nothing about her felt right.
 It was like there was no light at all around her anymore, where before there had always been a bonfire.

 She hasn’t opened her eyes since.

 ----